 G24H14 Latin II Honors - Latin II continues the study of the principles of Latin grammar, vocabulary and English derivatives in order to build reading and writing proficiency.
 The course includes more exposure to Latin prose authors and poets, with an increasing emphasis on Roman culture and history as to the influence of classical civilizations on the modern world.
 Daily participation and study are required.
-Students will participate in regular performance assessments and may take ACTFL's Latin Interpretive Reading Assessment (ALIRA).
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level: 9-12 Prerequisite: Latin I Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

 G24H15 Latin III Honors - In Latin III, students apply the grammar and syntax they have learned in previous levels to the translation of ancient Roman writers, including Caesar, Cicero, and Ovid.
 Students will also learn more complex grammatical structures and literary devices to increase proficiency while reading advanced-level texts.
 Daily participation and study are required.
-Students will participate in regular performance assessments and may take ACTFL's Latin Interpretive Reading Assessment (ALIRA).
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level: 10-12 Prerequisite: Latin II Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

 G24H17 Latin AP - Latin AP is a college level course designed for students who have demonstrated a mastery of advanced language concepts.
 Students encounter a variety of authentic text sources based on the themes dictated by the College Board.
 All students will take the AP Exam.
-Students will participate in regular performance assessments and may take ACTFL's Latin Interpretive Reading Assessment (ALIRA).
-Grade Level: 11-12 Prerequisite: Latin III Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit:1.0 NCAA Approved: Yes EPSO:Yes
+Students will participate in regular performance assessments.
+Grade Level: 11-12 Prerequisite: Latin III Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes

-G24H04 Spanish I - This course's ACTFL Performance Goal of Novice High (AAPPL Score of N4) means that by the end of the course students will understand and express themselves in simple conversations on very familiar topics using a variety of words, phrases, very simple sentences and questions that have been highly practiced and memorized.
+G24H04 Spanish I - This course's ACTFL Performance Goal of Novice High means that by the end of the course students will understand and express themselves in simple conversations on very familiar topics using a variety of words, phrases, very simple sentences and questions that have been highly practiced and memorized.
 Students will be able to handle very brief social interactions in everyday situations by asking and answering simple questions.
 Students will recognize pieces of of information from texts and sometimes understand the main topic of what is read or said.
 Students will write and present short messages on familiar topics related to everyday life using practiced phrases and simple sentences.
 Students will explore the similarities and differences between American culture and the culture of the Spanish-speaking world.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes